-- 1. ..... allows a man to have only one spouse at a given time. - 2.
-The existing divide between the elitland the masses in intensified by the ......system. - 3.
-The dominant social section not only dominates ...... institutions and ...... institutions but also ensures that the ruling ideology become the ruling ideas of society. - 4.
-A sociologist .....remarks that in post-independent India, the joint family has steadily increased. - 5.
-The rule of..... requires an individual to marry within a culturally defined group.
+- 1.allows a man to have only one spouse at a given time. - 3.
+The dominant social section not only dominates institutions and institutions but also ensures that the ruling ideology become the ruling ideas of society. - 4.
+A sociologist remarks that in post-independent India, the joint family has steadily increased. - 5.
+The rule of requires an individual to marry within a culturally defined group.

-Tick the correct option:
+C. Tick the correct option

-- Identify the structure of the family where men exercise authority and dominance
+- 1. Identify the structure of the family where men exercise authority and dominance

 - Patriarchy

 - Matriarchy

 - Polygamy

 - Patrilineal

-- 2. The reason for the sudden decline in sex ratio can be attributed to-
+- 2. The reason for the sudden decline in sex ratio can be attributed to -

 - Female foeticide

 - Life expectancy rate

 - Son preference

-- · Maternal mortality rate
+- Maternal mortality rate

 - 3 The socially acknowledged and approved sexual union between two individuals is known as -

 - Family

 - Marriage

 - Kinship

 - Procreation

 - 4. Who wrote the pioneering work 'The Protestant Ethic and the Spirit of Capitalism'?

 - Karl Marx

 - Anthony Giddens

 - Max Weber

 - Emile Durkheim

 - 5. The form of power considered legitimate is -

 - Authority

 - Political Party

 - Welfare State

 - Sovereignty